Reflections of an IIG Applicant

 This raises the question: What is the Center For Inquiry, IIG, and Mr. Underdown trying to hide?

 Despite these glitches, I want to publicly thank the Center For Inquiry, James Underdown, and the IIG staff for accepting me as an Applicant, and for their herculean effort to debunk my claim.
-My dream of having a mainstream scientific entity test the Newton Bible Code, and then seeing it fail to debunk my extraordinary claim after a ten month long investigation, sets the stage for my next project: a new website that will be rolled out on December 20th of this year, the 23rd anniversary of Carl Sagan’s death.
+My dream of having a mainstream scientific entity test the Sagan Signal, and then seeing it fail to debunk my extraordinary claim after a ten month long investigation, sets the stage for my next project: a new website that will be rolled out on December 20th of this year, the 23rd anniversary of Carl Sagan’s death.

 The goal of this website will be twofold:

 First, to generate a meaningful dialogue between atheists and evangelical Christians over a serious question that both sides have been avoiding for decades: Could Jesus have been an extraterrestrial?
 Few people know that a young Carl Sagan is on record as stating, very adamantly, that Jesus Christ was an extraterrestrial.
 In light of extraordinary new developments, this is no longer a dumb question to ask.

 Second, to conduct and promote continued high level research of the Sagan Signal.

 Finally, I am attaching $5,000 to my Challenge to Skeptics, to be awarded to the first skeptic who can do what the Center For Inquiry failed to do: explain away the sequences, by scientific cryptanalysis, as being anything other than an alien Bible Code.
 This may not be a large sum of money, but one thing is certain - it is $5,000 more than what anyone could ever hope to win from the ethically challenged IIG.